cgoIT/jrebel-license-server/README.md

 ## Usage
 Run with ```docker run -p 9000:9000 -v data:/jrebel/license-server/data --mac-address=MACADDRESS cgoit/jrebel-license-server```

 Be sure you specify the mac address.
-This can be the same as your physical netword device.
+This can be the same as your physical network device.
 This avoid the server to ask for activation each time the container is restarted.

 Follow the activation procedures http://zeroturnaround.com/software/license-server/quick-start/#!/activation